MicroEJ/docs/SDKUserGuide/sdkChangeLog.rst

 General
 """""""

+-  Added support for JDK 11.
 -  Changed Easyant targets executed by ``mmm build`` from ``clean,verify`` to ``clean,package``.
 -  Upgraded Front Panel plugin to version 6.1.3 to remove warning on fp framework.
--  Updated Workspace settings to ignore errors in Ant build files by Default.
+-  Updated Workspace settings to ignore errors in Ant build files by default.
--  Fixed error when opening Heap Dump files which are not part of the workspace.
+-  Fixed error when opening a Heap Dump file not part of the workspace.
--  Fixed error when opening Map files which are not part of the workspace.
+-  Fixed error when opening a Map file not part of the workspace.
+-  Removed Resources Center view.

 MicroEJ Module Manager
 """"""""""""""""""""""